kdwink/restic-configured/README.md

 ## Improvements

+- [ ] Allow path to restic to be configured.
+- [ ] Packing for easy installation/upgrade on remote hosts.
 - [ ] Ability to execute arbitrary command for other repos.
-- [ ] Packing for easy installation/upgrade on remote hosts.
 - [x] Auto cleanup/rotation of logs.
 - [x] Single execution from cron (does both backup and forget and/or prune)
 - [x] Make redirect of output optional command line arg.